 Dr Annika Jones

-I am an Associate Professor in Law at the University of Exeter.
-I joined the Law School in 2022.
-Prior to this, I was an Associate Professor in Law at the University of Durham.
-I have also held posts at the University of Exeter (2012-15) and the University of Nottingham.
-In 2009, I worked in the Chambers of the International Criminal Court (ICC), in the Appeals and Trial Divisions.
-From 2007-2012, I worked on the development of the ICC’s National Implementing Legislation Database, one of the ICC’s digital legal tools.
+Dr Annika Jones is an Associate Professor in Law at the University of Exeter.
+She joined the Law School in 2022.
+Prior to this, she was an Associate Professor in Law at the University of Durham.
+She has also held posts at the University of Exeter (2012-15) and the University of Nottingham.
+In 2009, she worked in the Chambers of the International Criminal Court (ICC), in the Appeals and Trial Divisions.
+From 2007-2012, she worked on the development of the ICC’s National Implementing Legislation Database, one of the ICC’s digital legal tools.

-My research explores the pursuit of efficiency in international criminal courts and tribunals and the impact of efficiency-building on the nature and function of these institutions.
-My articles on this topic have been published in the Journal of International Criminal Justice and the International Criminal Law Review.
-Another strand of my research examines judicial interaction in the adjudication of international crimes.
+Annika's research explores the pursuit of efficiency in international criminal courts and tribunals and the impact of efficiency-building on the nature and function of these institutions.
+Her articles on this topic have been published in the Journal of International Criminal Justice and the International Criminal Law Review.
+Another strand of her research examines judicial interaction in the adjudication of international crimes.
 This research includes articles published in the North Carolina Journal of International Law and the Human Rights Law Review.

 Research group links